Distinguishing Monochromatic Signals in LISA and Taiji: Ultralight Dark Matter versus Gravitational Waves: Discussion

 \section{Discussion}

 In Sec.~\ref{sec:NRC_vf}, we consider a static detector and define the polarization modes with respect to the detector plane, which is crucial for constructing the vector NRC.
 In practice, however, the three spacecrafts follow the heliocentric orbits and do not remain in a single plane over the course of the mission.
 Nevertheless, on a timescale of a few hundred seconds, the relative displacements between spacecraft are small enough that the constellation can be well approximated as lying in a common plane.
-This allows us to divide the observation into short segments of such duration (shorter than the coherence time of ULDM), within which polarization modes can be defined relative to the instantaneous detector plane.
+This allows us to divide the observation into short segments of such duration, within which polarization modes can be defined relative to the instantaneous detector plane.
 The corresponding NRC can then be constructed in each segment following the method developed in the main text.
 By gluing the segment-wise NRCs, we obtain a NRC which is valid over the entire mission duration.
+Moreover, over a segment of this length, the relative motion between the sources and detector is negligible, thus the frequency modulation of signal can be ignored.

+In this work, we model the ULDM field as a monochromatic plane wave.
+However, since DM particles follow a velocity distribution, ULDM in reality should be described as a superposition of plane waves~\cite{PhysRevA.97.042506, PhysRevD.97.123006, Kim:2023pkx, Hui:2021tkt}.
+Taking vector ULDM as an example, the field is described by

+where $x=(t,\mathbf{x})$, $m$ is the mass of ULDM.
+Temporal coherence and spatial coherence of the field are encoded in the complex amplitudes $a_p(x)$, which fluctuate stochastically over the coherence time and coherence length

+where $\sigma \sim 10^{-3}$ is the velocity dispersion of DM.
+For scales shorter than $\tau_c$ and $\lambda_c$, the variation of $a_p(x)$ is negligible, and the amplitudes can be treated as constant.
+Since we only need to construct the NRC for a time segment of a few hundred seconds, which is much shorter than $\tau_c$, and the detector has a size of about $10^6~\text{km}$, which is much smaller than $\lambda_c$, the variation of the amplitudes can be safely ignored.
+Therefore, Eq.~(\ref{eq:DM random field}) coincides with a plane wave of $\mathbf{k}=0$.
+Thus, our formalism applies to the realistic ULDM field.

 Another important aspect of moving spacecraft is that, to suppress laser noise to the required level, one need employ the second-generation TDI~\cite{Tinto:2020fcc}, which has a more complex algebraic structure than the first generation.
 Since the second generation has more than three generators, we expect our approach remains valid.
 Moreover, the presence of multiple generators means that there are several inequivalent sets of generators that can be used to construct the NRC.
 Which set yields a NRC most effective at distinguishing GW signals from those of ULDM remains an open question.
 We leave this problem for future work.